Shoalsteed/I2P-Community-Virtual-Meet-Up/README.md

 # Community-Meeting

 This is not related to the I2P java Dev meetings.
+This is an I2P Community virtual meet up.

 A once a month opportunity to discuss network infrastructure support, new applications and get to know people in the community.